Insertional Achilles Tendonitis

 Footwear and Orthotic Support

-The proper footwear is essential when managing insertional Achilles tendonitis, especially for the foot and ankle, as orthotic support can play a significant role.
-Shoes with a slightly elevated heel can be used to reduce tendon compression and redistribute pressure, which helps alleviate pain in the tendons and Achilles tendon.
-In some cases, temporary heel lifts may be inserted into the shoe for added cushioning and pressure redistribution.
+Proper footwear is essential when managing insertional Achilles tendonitis, particularly for the foot and ankle, as orthotic support can play a significant role.
+Shoes with a slightly elevated heel can reduce tendon compression and redistribute pressure, thereby alleviating pain in the tendons and Achilles tendon.
+In some cases, temporary heel lifts may be inserted into the shoe to provide additional cushioning and pressure redistribution.

-Chronic or complex cases may benefit from custom orthotics, particularly if faulty foot mechanics are contributing to the problem.
+Chronic or complex cases may benefit from custom orthotics, particularly when faulty foot mechanics contribute to the problem.
 Taping for insertional Achilles tendonitis may also be used during transitions back to activity, offering added support and confidence in movement.

 What If Conservative Care Fails?

 Most people respond well to physiotherapy-led treatment.
-However, when symptoms such as tendon pain or Achilles tendon pain persist despite appropriate care, further medical intervention may be considered for managing refractory cases.
-Anti-inflammatory medications may provide temporary relief, but they can also slow tendon healing and are not a long-term solution.
+However, when symptoms such as tendon pain, including Achilles tendon pain, persist despite appropriate care, further medical intervention may be considered for refractory cases.
+Anti-inflammatory medications may provide temporary relief but can also delay tendon healing and are not a long-term solution.

 Corticosteroid injections are generally avoided in insertional tendonitis due to the risk of weakening the tendon.
 If needed, they must be administered with caution and always as a part of a broader rehab strategy, as a last resort.

-Surgical options are reserved for more advanced cases and may involve debridement of diseased tissue or reattachment of the tendon.
-And more importantly, post-operative rehabilitation is essential for restoring strength, mobility, and tendon function.
+Surgical options are reserved for more advanced cases and may include debridement of diseased tissue or tendon reattachment.
+More importantly, postoperative rehabilitation is essential for restoring strength, mobility, and tendon function.

 Preventing Recurrence and Promoting Long-Term Recovery